DDR5-6400 RAM Benchmarks Show Major Performance Gains Over DDR4

 DDR5-6400 Benchmarks

 It's uncertain if Longsys compared its DDR5-6400 or DDR5-4800 memory module to one of the brand's DDR4 memory modules.
 The company refers to DDR5-6400 in its results, but the BIOS screenshots show DDR5-4800.
 The data rate of the DDR4 memory is unknown as well.
-But judging by the CL22 value, the DDR4 memory module most likely conforms to the DDR4-3200 standard.
+But judging by the CL22 value, the DDR4 memory module most likely conforms to JEDEC's DDR4-3200 speed bin.
 In any event, we've reached out to Longsys for clarification.

 |Longsys DDR4 32GB C22